nextflow-io/nextflow/docs/operator.rst

         .view()

 .. danger::
-    When this operator is used to *merge* the outputs of two processes, keep in mind that the resulting merged channel will have non-deterministic behavior and may cause your pipeline execution to not resume properly.
+    In general, the use of the ``merge`` operator is discouraged.
+Processes and channel operators are not guaranteed to emit items in the order that they were received, due to their parallel and asynchronous nature.
+Therefore, if you try to merge output channels from different processes, the resulting channel may be different on each run, which will cause resumed runs to not work properly.

-    Because each process is executed in parallel and produces its outputs independently, there is no guarantee that they will be executed in the same order.
-Therefore the content of the resulting merged channel may have a different order on each run and may cause the resume to not work properly.
-For a better alternative use the `join`_ operator instead.
+    You should always use a matching key (e.g. sample ID) to merge multiple channels, so that they are combined in a deterministic way.
+For this purpose, you can use the `join`_ operator.

 .. _operator-min: